RubyLearning/blog/content/post/2011/10/05/do-you-know-ruby-doctest.md

     2 comparisons, 2 doctests, 1 failures, 0 errors

 Seems to be OK, as we are no longer in an error condition.
 And a fail condition leads us where to go.
-We are getting âHello student!â when we don’t give any argument.
+We are getting "Hello student!" when we don’t give any argument.
 Looking above at our program, we want something a little more dynamic.
 Let’s use name variable to give us what we want in the string.